Martin187187/basyx-go-components/examples/BaSyxSecurityWorkshop/README.md

 **What to change:**
 1. Open and edit `access_rules/medium.json`.
 2. Run the medium tests:
-   `docker compose run --rm workshop-test medium`
+   `docker compose -f ./docker_compose.yml run --rm workshop-test medium`

 **Exercise:** Implement the rules so that the above behaviors hold, using claims (`role`, `clear`), descriptor interfaces, and the PUBLIC_READABLE tag.
 Test with anonymous, viewer (usera), editor (usery), and admin.